Abhishek-EN/terraform-vpc-module/README.md

 # NAT Configuration
 nat_create           = true  # If not creating NAT set it to false. nat_name             = "production"  # Name for the NAT gateway. nat_public_subnet_id = ""  # Optional.
 If you are not creating public subnets here then specify Public subnet id to create public nat gateway.
 If not creating NAT (false) then specify random value.
-If creating then leave it blank.
+If creating then leave it blank and NAT gateway will be created in first (index) public subnet.

 # Tags specific to the NAT gateway.
 nat_tags = {